felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/auto-accept.md

 ---

-Auto-Accept is only available in the following markets:
+Auto-accept is only available in the following markets:

 - Ireland
 - Italy
 - Spain
 - United Kingdom
+- Canada with Skip The Dishes
+- Australia with Menulog

+Auto-Accept can be activated by the Just Eat Flyt team when setting up the integration.
+It can also be activated by the Just Eat support team after the connection with HubRise.
+For Menulog, contact [techsupport@menulog.com](mailto:techsupport@menulog.com) and ask them to activate it.
+It cannot be activated during the integration set up.

 France, Netherlands, Belgium, and Switzerland are on the Takeaway tech stack.
 Auto-Accept is not available for these markets, even with the Just Eat Flyt integration.
+However Just Eat is working on this feature which should become available in the months to come.
+For now, Auto-Accept can be activated in France for instance if the restaurant uses Scoober or Stuart delivery services.